 We renew our pledge to be even better in all that we do, certainly as teachers and learners, but even more importantly, as people called to serve each other and make God present in our world.
-That starts with a commitment to the 2013-14 school prayer theme as chosen by president, Barry Lieske: "Let us Love in Truth and Action."
-This theme has been the centerpiece of staff orientation meetings this past week, and it will be woven into student programs throughout the year.
+That starts with a commitment to the 2014-15 school prayer theme as chosen by president, Barry Lieske: “Find your delight in the Lord.”
+This theme guides us in all we do – from the first day of practices to staff orientation sessions to the first day of school.
+It will be woven into student programs throughout the year.

-Families can find back-to-school information on varying topics below.
-If you cannot find the information you are looking for here, please submit an online information request or call the Main Office at 612.676.7600 for direct assistance.
+Families can find back-to-school information on varying topics here.
+If you cannot find the information you are looking for here, please call the Main Office at 612.676.7600 for direct assistance.

-Don't be shy - let us hear your battle cry!
-The DeLaSalle school community will gather for its first Pepfest of the year after the 8th hour class on Friday, September 6.
+Our annual Homecoming celebration runs September 8-13 and features several popular events that draw students together in a way to build community.
+Homecoming Week includes the first Pepfest of the school year – on Friday, September 12.
 We gather as a community to show our school spirit several times a year to celebrate the accomplishments of our students on the playing field, in the classroom and in the community.
 Students sit with classmates in their grade and each grade competes against one another – and the faculty and staff – for the “Spirit Stick” and bragging rights.

 DeLaSalle encourages students, parents, faculty, staff and friends to cheer on the Islanders at athletic competitions.
 Many of our teams have already started competition and you can find the full schedule on the Athletic Calendar.
 Admission to regular season home football, volleyball and basketball games costs $6 for adults, $4 for non-DeLaSalle students (K-12), $4 for seniors and free for DeLaSalle students with a student ID.
 Attending competitions and cheering on fellow Islanders is a great way to show school spirit and connect with other students, parents and friends beyond the classroom.